-The methods on different types of platform are as follows.
+The processes for gathering Oracle inventory on different types of platform are as follows.

-- For UNIX-like platforms, the tracker impersonates an appropriate account, determined by the configuration of the preferences shown below. - Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
+• For UNIX-like platforms, the tracker impersonates an appropriate account, determined by the configuration of the preferences shown below.

+Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
 If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
 The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
-For more information, see the eTrust Access Control Administation Guide (https://supportcontent.ca.com/cadocs/0/q007711e.pdf).
+For more information, see the eTrust Access Control Administation Guide ().

 Each column in this table shows a set of conditions in the first three rows, followed by the resulting behavior in the last two rows.
-Once a valid user account is determined, the tracker invokes the Oracle-supplied sqlplus utility, giving it either of the command line parameters shown in the last row as appropriate:
+Once a valid user account is determined, the tracker invokes the Oraclesupplied sqlplus utility, giving it either of the command line parameters shown in the last row as appropriate: